T.H.A.T. Special Edition--

 I start with a section from T.H.A.T #145:

 Over the last several years, I have exposed many of the errors in the book entitled From Soupy to Nuts!
 A History of Detroit Television (which was written by Mike Kiska and published in 2005), and in this edition, of T.H.A.T., I have more problems with the book to show, the first of which is a big one.
 In the book, Tim Kiska talks about Jo-Jo Shutty-MacGregor on pages 180 and 181.
 On page 181, there is this text about Jo-Jo Shutty-MacGregor--"...Fame would follow when she became the airborne traffic reporter on CKLW-AM.
 Although flying traffic reporter is now a routine feature on drive-time radio, no station in Detroit had ever done this before CKLW-AM News Director Byron MacGregor tried it....".
 Well, that is a big error by Tim Kiska.
 I have found a person flying in a helicopter and giving traffic reports way before Jo-Jo Shutty-MacGregor would (which was in 1974).
 In May 1958, a big-deal radio station in the Detroit area was WJBK-AM, which was tied to WJBK-TV, Channel 2, and in that month, the program director for the radio station was Bob Martin.
 On Monday, May 12, 1958, in the morning, Bob Martin got in to a helicopter owned and operated by Helicopter Airways Service Inc., which was based in Plymouth, Michigan, and started doing traffic reports from the air for WJBK-AM.
 In the first week, the schedule had Bob Martin giving reports on Monday morning (in a radio program called Morning Express) and in the afternoons on Monday, Thursday, and Friday.
 By the way, it looks as if Bob Martin was the first person to do traffic reports from a helicopter for radio in the Detroit area, and my research has found no one before him--yet.
 The helicopter was called a "Traffic Copter."
 Soon, the station was getting traffic reports every morning and afternoon from Bob Martin.
 There were sponsors; for instance, in November 1958, the sponsor was a department store informally called Federal's, and in March 1960, a company called Tyrex Inc. was sponsoring the reports, and in August 1960, the afternoon reports were sponsored by Clark (a gasoline company).
 I have been able to determine the traffic service lasted till at least November 1960.
-I do no know the end date yet.
+I do not know the end date yet.
 By the way, Bob Martin was at WJBK-AM when the big payola scandal hit WJBK-AM and WJBK-TV in November 1959, and that scandal led to Tom Clay's firing from the radio station and Dale Young's resigning from the television station (where he had a dance show called Detroit Bandstand).
-I have a photograph of the helicopter, and I am working to identify the model and maker.
-It is reported by many persons that Jo-Jo Shutty-MacGregor was the first woman to do traffic reports from a helicopter in the country, and I cannot prove or disprove that yet, but I can say that Tim Kiska is way wrong about the first person to do traffic reporting from the air for radio listeners in the Detroit area.
+I have a photograph of the helicopter.
+It is reported by many persons that Jo-Jo Shutty-MacGregor was the first woman to do traffic reports from a helicopter in the Detroit area, and I cannot prove or disprove that yet, but I can say that Tim Kiska is way wrong about who was the first person to do traffic reporting from the air for radio listeners in the Detroit area.

 Now, I have a section from T.H.A.T. #157: